 more strongly toward pattern separation rather than the pattern completion needed for recall (Kunec, Has-

 selmo, & Kopell, 2005; O’Reilly & McClelland, 1994).
-In addition, we found that entirely eliminating the MF projections during testing actually harms memory recall.
+In addition, entirely eliminating the MF projections during testing actually harms memory recall.
 These findings are consistent with data and models showing that MF projections are not necessarily needed during recall (Bernier et al., 2017; Nakashiba et al., 2012; Rolls, 2013), but may help increasing recall precision (Bernier et al., 2017; Nakashiba et al., 2012; Pignatelli et al., 2019; Ruediger et al., 2011).
-Consistent with this perspective and the contribution of DG to recall performance (going beyond its widely-discussed pattern-separation contributions), we found
+Consistent with this perspective and the contribution of DG to recall per- formance (going beyond its widely-discussed pattern-separation contributions), we found that learning in the

-that learning in the ECin → DG pathway is important for overall performance.
-Furthermore, favoring of LTD over long-term potentiation (LTP) in this pathway is beneficial as it forces DG to form sparse repre-
+ECin → DG pathway is important for overall performance.
+Furthermore, favoring of LTD over long-term potentiation (LTP) in this pathway is beneficial as it forces DG to form sparse representations, suggesting

-sentations, suggesting that learning overall is helping with the DG pattern separation dynamics.
+that learning overall is helping with the DG pattern separation dynamics.
 This echos with the idea that homeostatic synaptic plasticity at this pathway helps convey the most favored patterns (Hsu, 2007).

 Finally, by doing pretraining, prior semantic knowledge in the CA1 area benefits subsequent learning and memory.
 Although our previous model without all of these improvements was sufficient for simulating smaller-scale one-off experiments, the significantly improved capacity of the present model opens up the potential to examine longer time-scale learning contributions of the hippocampus, and other larger-scale datasets as emphasized in Kowadlo et al. (2020).